FarronF/limerick-council-meetings/meetings/2017/05/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 20th April 2017.md

 of the need for greater countywide inclusion.
 She informed the Members that resources had

-been increased and that the strategy would be reviewed.--- 6
+been increased and that the strategy would be reviewed.
+---
+6

 (b)